Hitting Green Goals: The 15 Greenest Cities In The World

 It was one of the first global cities to achieve a high rating for LEED-certified buildings, is home to one of the largest municipal solar projects, and the Clean Energy DC Act (100% renewable energy by 2032) is one of the most aggressive in the US.

-D.C. also fares well when it comes to health, education, gender equality, poverty reduction, clean water, circularity, climate action, sustainability commitments, and preserving life on land.
+D.C. also fares well when it comes to health, education, gender equality, poverty reduction, clean water, circularity, climate action, sustainability commitments, nature walks in the US and preserving life on land.

 13. VANCOUVER, CANADA